Rana Plaza collapse: Bangladesh

 On 5 June, police in Bangladesh fired into the air in an attempt to disperse hundreds of former workers and relatives of the victims of the collapse who were protesting to demand back pay and compensation promised by the government and the Bangladesh Garments Manufacturers and Exporters Association.
 On 10 June, seven inspectors were suspended and accused of negligence for renewing the licenses of garment factories in the building that collapsed.
 On 30 August, 100 days after the collapse of Rana Plaza, injured workers and family members of those who died there along with workers rights activists inaugurated a memorial for the tragedy, a statue of two fists thrusting towards the sky grasping a hammer and sickle.
 The police attempted to stop the erection of the memorial several times.
 It remains the only memorial monument for the tragedy.

 On 22 September, at least 50 people were injured when police fired rubber bullets and tear gas into a crowd of protesters who were blocking streets in Dhaka demanding a minimum wage of $100 (৳8,114) a month.
 In November, a 10-storey garment factory in Gazipur, which supplied Western brands, was allegedly burned down by workers angered over rumours of a colleague's death in police firing.

-In March 2014 Rana Plaza owner Sohel Rana was granted six months' bail in the High Court.
-This prompted angry reactions from labour leaders.
-However, Rana would not be released from jail as another case filed by police is pending.
+In March 2014 Rana Plaza owner Sohel Rana was granted six months' bail in the High Court, but he was not released because of additional pending charges.
 A December 2015 report, written by the NYU Stern Center for Business and Human Rights, found that only eight of 3,425 factories inspected had "remedied violations enough to pass a final inspection" despite the international community's $280 million commitment to clean up Bangladesh's RMG industry.
 On 14 June 2016 Sohel Rana and 17 others were indicted for violating building code in the construction of Rana Plaza.
 In August 2016 the trial was postponed after defendants filed appeals with the High Court of Bangladesh.